 Tita Montero – Director

-In 2002 Tita Montero fulfilled a personal goal by moving to Seaside from Seattle in 2002, culminating more than 40 years of regularly visiting the North Coast.
-After attending and volunteering at the Coaster Theatre for a few years, she challenged herself to audition and has appeared in Unexpected Guest, Our Town and Secret Life of Sherlock Holmes.
+Tita Montero fulfilled a personal goal by moving to Seaside from Seattle in 2002, culminating more than 40 years of regularly visiting the North Coast.
+After attending and volunteering at the Coaster Theatre for a few years, she challenged herself to audition and, fulfilling another goal, has appeared in Unexpected Guest, Our Town and Secret Life of Sherlock Holmes.
 Appearing in Scrooge: The Musical allowed her to complete a second theatrical goal of singing on stage.
-Tita joined the Coaster Theatre Board in 2015 bringing expertise from her other previous careers in healthcare administration, public relations and nonprofit management and public relations.
-Besides volunteering for the Coaster Theatre, Tita is active on the boards of Clatsop Behavioral Health, Clatsop Court Appointed Special Advocates (CASA), Clatsop Economic Development Resources, and the Seaside Museum & Historical Society as well as the Advisory Committees of Columbia Memorial Hospital and the Sunset Empire Transportation District.
+Tita joined the Coaster Theatre Board in 2015 bringing expertise from previous careers in healthcare administration, retail and nonprofit management and public relations.
+Besides volunteering for the Coaster Theatre, Tita is active on the boards of Clatsop Court Appointed Special Advocates (CASA), and the Seaside Museum & Historical Society as well as the Advisory Committees of Columbia Memorial Hospital and the Sunset Empire Transportation District.
 She is serving her third term as a Seaside City Councilor.